-In May 2009, we founded a Non-For-Profit organization: the Bold Urban Renaissance Network NFP (aka B.U.R.N.) that sponsors the urban Decompression event (last Saturday in September), Town Hall (Spring), Pow Wow (Late Fall), a wide range of monthly Meet and Greets activities, and a Newbie Night (July 26 in 2011) – where those going to Black Rock City for the first time can get advice and answers from veterans.
+In May 2009, we founded a Non-For-Profit organization: the Bold Urban Renaissance Network NFP (aka B.U.R.N.) that sponsors the urban Decompression event (last Saturday in September), Town Hall (Spring), Pow Wow (Late Fall), a wide range of monthly Meet and Greets activities, Newbie Night pre-burn orientation, and our Chicago Regional event, “B.U.R.N.
+Burn”.
 It also sponsors an arts grant program with a budget of $3000-$6000.
 B.U.R.N. provides financial sponsorship and support for the Chicago chapter of Burners Without Borders.

-B.U.R.N. is managed by a steering committee of experienced burners from different groups and is building subcommittees that allow direct participation to match a volunteer’s interest and expertise, and to gain experience and skills working with our vibrant community.
+B.U.R.N. is all-volunteer and managed by a steering committee of experienced burners from different groups with subcommittees that allow direct participation to match a volunteer’s interest and expertise, and to gain experience and skills working with our vibrant community.

 Members of our community also produce and support a variety of other events including Chiditarod food drive/shopping cart race (March), Resonate (March/April), Bunny Con (April), Lakes of Fire (late June), Halsted Halloween Parade (in October), Santa Kong (in December), SynchroniCity’s Christmas Tree Burn (in January), and the monthly Full Moon Fire Jam (April-October).

 Chicago’s Burners Without Borders have joined forces with city and civic agencies, neighborhood associations, and residents to help people help themselves in cases where traditional infrastructures have failed.
 Together, we can make a difference.
 Projects have included: downspout disconnections, Loyola University at Chicago’s annual Earth Night celebration, Green Festival performances, recycled art projects at Looptopia, and the Green Office Challenge.